oschwengers/bakta/README.md

 ## Description

 - **Bacteria & plasmids only**
-Bakta is desined to annotate bacteria and plasmids, only.
+Bakta was designed to annotate bacteria and plasmids, only.
 This decision by design has been made in order to tweak the annotation process regarding tools, preferences & databases and to streamline further development & maintenance of the software.

 - **FAIR annotations**
 To provide standardized annotations adhearing to [FAIR](https://www.go-fair.org/fair-principles) principles, Bakta utilizes a comprehensive & versioned custom annotation database based on UniProt's [UniRef100 & UniRef90](https://www.uniprot.org/uniref/) protein clusters (`FAIR` -> [DOI](http://dx.doi.org/10.1038/s41597-019-0180-9)/[DOI](https://doi.org/10.1093/nar/gkaa1100)) enriched with dbxrefs (`GO`, `COG`, `EC`) and annotated by specialized niche databases.
-For each db version we provide a comprehensive log file of imported sequences and conducted annotations.
+For each db version we provide a comprehensive log file of all imported sequences and annotations.

 - **Protein sequence identification**
 Fostering the FAIR aspect, Bakta identifies identical protein sequences (**IPS**) via `MD5` digests which are annotated with database cross-references (**dbxref**) to RefSeq (`WP_*`), UniRef100 (`UniRef100_*`) and UniParc (`UPI*`).
 By doing so, IPS allow the surveillance of distinct gene alleles and streamlining comparative analysis as well as posterior (external) annotations of `putative` & `hypothetical` protein sequences which can be mapped back to existing CDS via these exact & stable identifiers (*E. coli* gene [ymiA](https://www.uniprot.org/uniprot/P0CB62) [...more](https://www.uniprot.org/help/dubious_sequences)).
-Currently, Bakta identifies ~169 mio distinct UniRef100 sequences and for certain genomes, up to 99 % of all CDS can be identified this way, skipping expensive homology searches.
+Currently, Bakta identifies ~198 mio, ~185 mio and ~150 mio distinct protein sequences from UniParc, UniRef100 and RefSeq, respectively.
+Hence, for certain genomes, up to 99 % of all CDS can be identified this way, skipping expensive homology searches.

 - **Short open reading frames**
-Next to standard feature types (tRNA, tmRNA, rRNA, ncRNA genes, ncRNA cis-regulatory regions, CRISPR, CDS, oriC/V/T and gaps) Bakta also detects and annotates short open reading frames (**sORF**) which are not predicted by tools like `Prodigal`.
+Next to standard feature types (tRNA, tmRNA, rRNA, ncRNA genes, ncRNA cis-regulatory regions, CRISPR, CDS, oriC/V/T and gaps) Bakta also detects and annotates small proteins or short open reading frames (**sORF**) which are not predicted by tools like `Prodigal`.

 - **Fast**
 Bakta can annotate a typical bacterial genome in 10 &plusmn;5 min on a laptop, plasmids in a couple of seconds/minutes.

+- **Expert annotation systems**
+To provide high quality annotations for certain proteins of higher interest, *e.g.* AMR & VF genes, Bakta includes & merges different expert annotation systems.
+Currently, Bakta uses NCBI's AMRFinderPlus for AMR gene annotations as well as an generalized protein sequence expert system with distinct coverage, identity and priority values for each sequence, currenlty comprising the [VFDB](http://www.mgc.ac.cn/VFs/main.htm) as well as NCBI's [BlastRules](https://ftp.ncbi.nih.gov/pub/blastrules/).

 - **Reasoning**
 By annotating bacterial genomes in a standardized, taxon-independent, high-throughput and local manner, Bakta targets the niche between fully-featured but computationally-demanding pipelines like [PGAP](https://github.com/ncbi/pgap) and rapid highly-customizable offline tools like [Prokka](https://github.com/tseemann/prokka).
 Indeed, Bakta is heavily inspired by Prokka (kudos to [Torsten Seemann](https://github.com/tseemann)) and many command line options are compatible for the sake of interoperability and user convenience.
 Hence, if Bakta does not fit your needs, please try Prokka.